tyhal/ParticleSwarmOptimization.jl/log.md

 ## Debugging
  - It is painful to debug julia code
  - Very verbose

+## Removing XY
+ - Made XY Swarm an example rather than the primary

 ---
 To get this package installed natively